-This year, Shavuot begins on the evening of May 20, the sixth of Sivan.
+Shavuot begins on the evening of the sixth of Sivan.
 In Bible times, this holiday was an agricultural festival—a time for our people to present the firstfruits of the crops to God.
 It was a holiday of gratitude; of giving back to the Lord that which He had given to us.
 According to Leviticus 23:14, we couldn’t even eat from the produce until the firstfruits had been dedicated to God!

 A firstfruits offering was actually presented at the end of Passover (Leviticus 23:9-14).
 Then, seven weeks after Passover came Shavuot.
 This feast literally means weeks,” and it was a time when additional firstfruits would be offered.
 Shavuot fell fifty days after the Sabbath which came during Passover (Leviticus 23:15, 16), thus in Greek it was called Pentecost, or “fiftieth.”
 Shavuot is also called the “Feast of the Harvest” in Exodus 23:16 and the “Day of the Firstfruits” in Numbers 28:26.

 From the time it was instituted, up through the days of Yeshua, Shavuot was one of the three holidays that required the entire male population to “appear before the Lord” (Deuteronomy 16:16).
 This meant making a pilgrimage to Jerusalem once that city became the central place of worship.